Wrong child accused in fake school threat, mother says he’s ‘traumatized’

-GREENVILLE, Mich.– A false threat of a school shooting led to an innocent child being questioned by police and embarrassed in front of his peers because he has the same first name as another student with discipline issues.
+GREENVILLE, Mich.-- A false threat of a school shooting led to an innocent child being questioned by police and embarrassed in front of his peers because he has the same first name as another student with discipline issues.

 The mother of the innocent 12-year-old spoke to FOX 17 and is choosing to remain anonymous to protect the privacy of her children.
 She says she got a message from her husband Thursday morning that said, “He’s at the police station.
 Something about a threat.
 I’m not sure what’s going on.”